delphix/virtualization-sdk/README.md

 This repository contains the Virtualization SDK for building custom data source integrations for the Delphix Dynamic Data Platform.

 # Development process

-At a very high level, our development process looks like this:
+At a very high level, our development process usually looks like this:

 1. Make local changes to SDK and appgate code.
 Test these changes locally.
 Iterate on this until you have everything working.
 2. Publish a review for SDK code, and also publish a "provisional" review of appgate code.
 Address any feedback.
-3. Push the SDK code and publish a new SDK build to artifactory.
+3. Push the SDK code and publish new SDK builds to our internal servers.
 4. Modify the appgate code to use the newly-published SDK build from artifactory.
 5. Finalize your appgate review.
 6. Push the appgate changes.